OGsoundFX/C-Workshop/README.md

 > note: Exercie in folder **4-DeclaringFunctions**

 - In this section we introduce 2 concepts related to function declaration and data type handling:
-     - Functions are declare specifying the data type they are supposed to return
+     - Functions are declared specifying the data type they are supposed to return
      - If Functions require parameters, their data type also need to be specified
      - Introduction to void.